 - We are providing the community with new comparison stars and new photometry, including the AAVSO Photometric All-Sky Survey, APASS

-- We provide key services to both amateur and professional observers, including: AAVSOnet, the AAVSO's network of remote, robotic observatories; Alert Notices and Special Notices to announce time-critical observing opportunities and observing campaigns; observing campaigns that provide support for both short- and long-term observing programs, requests for mission planning assistance, and target-of-opportunity coverage; fully-customizable variable star charts, coupled with an active program to establish new comparison star sequences, and much, much more.
+- We provide key services to both amateur and professional observers, including: AAVSOnet, the AAVSO's network of remote, robotic observatories; Alert Notices to announce time-critical observing opportunities and observing campaigns; observing campaigns that provide support for both short- and long-term observing programs, requests for mission planning assistance, and target-of-opportunity coverage; fully-customizable variable star charts, coupled with an active program to establish new comparison star sequences, and much, much more.